 Here are the lessons we’ve learned, in telling compelling customer stories for various tech startups.

 [bctt tweet=”“In essence, a good case study highlights “What’s in it for me?” from the target prospect’s perspective.” – Syed Balkhi” username=”pressable”]

 Hook us in the first 15 seconds.

-If you think about web page best practice, then this is a very similar principal.
+If you think about web page best practice, then this is a very similar principle.
 Lead with your most striking pullout.
 Don’t worry about context—worry about piquing an interest.

 Who are they?
 Where do they work?
 What’s their job?

 Give us some context.
 Who are we listening to, and why should we care?
-The cooler the company and the more senior the person speaking are important here.
+The cooler the company and the more senior the person speaking is important here.

 What do they use the product for in their company?